ropensci/drake/TESTS.md

 - generators: code changed: do aggressive tests of all functions & args & opts
   - plan(): all arguments used as expected
   - analyses, summaries, gather (rbind, NULL), expand
-- misc normal functionality
-  - console(): short output for long targets
-  - check(): bad input args
-  - examples are written
-  - partial collections of targets can be made
-  - rehashing happens as expected
 - cache functions
   - cached()
   - built()